nrfconnect/sdk-nrf/doc/nrf/app_dev/wifi_coex/index.rst

    The first element ``&gpio0`` indicates the GPIO port (``port 0`` has been selected in the example shown).
    The second element is the pin number on that port.

 #.
-On the nRF5340, you must also apply the same devicetree node mentioned in step 1 to the network core.
+On the nRF5340, apply the same devicetree node mentioned in Step 1 to the network core.
-   To do so, apply the overlay to the correct network-core child image by creating an overlay file named :file:`child_image/*childImageName*.overlay` in your application directory, for example :file:`child_image/multiprotocol_rpmsg.overlay`.
+   Apply the overlay to the correct network-core child image by creating an overlay file named :file:`child_image/*childImageName*.overlay` in your application directory, for example :file:`child_image/multiprotocol_rpmsg.overlay`.

    The ``*childImageName*`` string must assume one of the following values: